 On Thursdays, the museum keeps its doors open until 8:30pm so you can peruse the large collection of Irish and international art with ease.
 Oftentimes, there will also be a local musician or DJ playing on the late nights, with some other form of entertainment on offer, like a doodle artist or even a pop-up nail salon.

 Top off your trip to Dublin with an overnight stay at the luxurious four-star Clayton Hotel Liffey Valley.
-With special offers on a range stay packages, access to the leisure centre swimming pool and other facilities and Gusto Italian restaurant, you’re in for a treat at Clayton Hotel Liffey Valley.
+With special offers on a range stay packages, access to the leisure centre swimming pool and other facilities and Globe Bar and Restaurant, you’re in for a treat at Clayton Hotel Liffey Valley.